ZiadNagar/vidplay/README.md

 ### Core Functionality

 - **Interactive Clickable Regions**: Hoverable hotspots that appear at specific times
+- **Overlay Menu Navigation**: Top-left menu with direct access to all video sections
 - **Section-based Navigation**: Jump directly to predefined video sections
 - **Custom Video Controls**: Play, pause, mute, fullscreen, and replay functionality
 - **Progress Bar with Seeking**: Click or drag to navigate through the video